KS2 Sats Results 2019: What You Need To Know

 Results for any remarks will be published at the start of September.

-Make sure you know how you compare to the national data
+4. Know how you compare to the national data

 Predicting Progress Scores From Your KS2 SATS Results 2019

 School progress scores are calculated based on an average of each pupil’s progress scores, but the progress score measure is only statistically reliable as a school average, so individual scores should not be reported to parents.

 Calculate a child’s average point score (and therefore their PAG), by:

 - Adding the child’s point score for reading and writing together from the English and Reading tests.

 - Divide this by 2.